matthejue/PicoC-Compiler/README.md

 Compiles Pico-C Code into RETI Code.
-PicoC is a subset of C including while loops, if and else statements, assignments, arithmetic and logic expressions etc.
+PicoC is a subset of C including while loops, if and else statements, assignments, arithmetic and logic expressions.
 All Code has to be written into a

 void main() { /* your program */ }

 main function.

-If you discover any bugs I would be very grateful if you could report it over an email to juergmatth@gmail.com, attaching the malicious code to the email.
+If you discover any bugs I would be very grateful if you could report it via email to juergmatth@gmail.com, attaching the malicious code to the email ^_^

 positional arguments:
   infile                input file with Pico-C Code